Jingwu-01/Robotaxi-backend/readme.md

    python3 test_final.py
    ```

-If the backend starts successfully, you will see log output indicating that it is running.
+If the backend starts successfully, you will see log output indicating that it is running on localhost 5000.